 - 10 trees with beautiful spring blossom

 We pick some of the key plants to grow in a Japanese garden, below.

 Japanese forest grass, Hakonechloa macra, is a gorgeous shade-loving grass that will gently rustle as it catches a breeze.
 Plant it in swathes or bold clumps to soften the hard edges of paths and steps.

-Quince (Cydonia oblonga) makes a beautiful additions to Japanese-style planting schemes.
+Quince (Cydonia oblonga) makes a beautiful addition to low-maintenance Japanese garden planting schemes.
 In spring it produces cup-shaped flowers, followed by golden fruits in autumn.
 Quince can also be trained as a deciduous bonsai tree.